 Advantages of Keeping Renters Insurance

-- If you already have renter's insurance, you've been benefiting from having coverage for your personal liability worldwide, and for theft or damage to your personal property.
+- Worldwide coverage for your personal liability, and for theft or damage to your personal property

-In the definition of insured, people like roommates are not covered in an insurance policy, so if you are moving in with friends, then be sure and check how you will be insured for your liability and personal belongings before you cancel a policy.
-You might be better off just changing the address on your policy to keep your coverage.
+Roommates might not be covered as "an insured" in a renters insurance policy.
+Be sure to check how you will be insured for your liability and personal belongings before you cancel a policy if you move in with friends.
+You might be better off changing the address on your policy to keep your coverage.

 Tips When Moving Back in With Parents